venkatk89/Data_Science_Algorithms/Dealing with Categorical Variables/README.md

 This folder contains different ways in which categorical variables can be used in data modelling techniques. <br>

 Common ML/DL algorithms can be employed to deal with categorical variables.
-In this repository, the following models were built to predict the dependent variables where all the independent variables are categorical in nature <br>
+In this repository, the following models were built to predict the dependent variable, where all the independent variables are categorical in nature <br>
 * XGBOOST (One Hot Encoding)
 * LightGBM (One Level Encoding)
 * Factorization Machines (Embedding Vectors)